Direct Dissemination is the delivery of data, products and services to a user reception station, transmitted directly

 Users wishing to know the daily switch-on and off times of AHRPT and other spacecraft status information should consult the Metop Multi-MIssion Administrative Message in the UNS (click on relevant tab).
 For help read the Multi-Mission Administrative Message User Guide (PDF, 714 KB)

 AHRPT data is disseminated in L-Band, with a data rate of 3.5 Mbps.
 Local data coverage is of a radius of up to 1500 km.

 Users operating existing HRPT stations will have to modify their stations in order to receive the 'Advanced' Metop data.
 The adaptations, whose feasibility and scope depend upon the design of the existing station, will mainly require a modification of the receiver and the processing software.
 For further information on station equipment consult a manufacturer.

-Under nominal operations the Metop-A Direct Readout data are openly available to all users within the service footprint.
+Under nominal operations the Metop Direct Readout data are openly available to all users within the service footprint.
 For information on access during periods of Data Denial users should consult the Data Denial User Guide (PDF, 110 KB).

-Key Dissemination System — The Metop Direct Readout Key Dissemination System (KDS) is designed to provide registered users, in possession of Metop Station Key Units (SKU), with access to their Public Keys.
+The Metop Direct Readout Key Dissemination System (KDS) is designed to provide registered users in possession of Metop Station Key Units (SKU) with access to their Public Keys.
 Valid Public Keys are necessary for the operation of the SKU during periods of Metop data encryption.
-Access the Key Dissemination System
+Access the Key Dissemination System.

 For help with using the KDS, please see the User Guide for the EPS EEIS Key Dissemination System (PDF, 60 KB).